sMorm/yelpREST/README.md

 The key token is provided, for now.

-To create a server of your own, using your own access token, simply replace the token and run with command:
+To create a server of your own, using your own access token, simply replace the token and run with commands:

-'node server'
+1.) `npm install`

+2.) `node server`

 To use the API that has already been deployed on Heroku, make request with an interface using: